solace-fi/solace-docs/docs/dev-docs/frontend/context-managers/cached-data-manager.md

 ## How does it work?

-Since this manager has multiple roles, this section will be split into several parts.
+Unlike other managers, this manager has multiple roles, so this section will be split into several parts.

 ### Version and Reload

 CachedDataManager controls app-wide data refresh.
 This is made possible with parts of the app relying on `version` and `dataVersion`.

 `version` is a number that increments by 1 every time its respective function `reload` is called, regardless of where it was called from.
-By incrementing `version` , any part of the app that has `version` as a dependency, will refresh.
+By incrementing `version` , any part of the app that has it as a dependency, will refresh.

 `dataVersion` is similar to `version` , except its respective function `dataReload` is only called within the manager on an interval.